 The CCSS uses a balanced approach to determining whether a text is appropriately complex for a group of students.
 As you can see from the infographic above, text complexity cannot be solely determined by computer, nor can it be solely determined by people outside of your classroom, nor can it be solely determined by you.

 To me, this makes sense.
-The teacher has to be valued as a key professional in the evaluation of text appropriateness for his/her particular students, but there also has to be some objectivity, both that offered through algorithmic analyses of texts (quantitative measures) and that offered by professional qualitative analysis of texts.
+The teacher has to be valued as a key professional in the evaluation of text appropriateness for his/her particular students, but there also has to be some objectivity, both offered through algorithmic analyses of texts (quantitative measures) and offered by professional qualitative analysis of texts.

 At the time of this writing (5/23/12), no agreed-upon methods for determining qualitative text complexity exist, but we can be sure that the midnight oil is burning in offices around the country towards this end.
 Unfortunately, profiteers will likely step forward and offer paltry methodologies for measuring qualitative text complexity, but I believe it’s only a matter of time before some reliable qualitative text measurement tools become usable for classroom teachers like me.